-Grilled Char Siu (Sticky Chinese BBQ Pork): This is Mum’s Char Siu recipe with no MSG and no food colouring.
-Look how juicy and succulent the Char Siu is!
+Grilled Char Siew (Sticky Chinese Roast Pork): This is Mum’s Char Siew recipe with no MSG and no food colouring.
+Look how juicy and succulent the Char Siew is!
 My absolute favourite are the little sticky glazed bits with a slightly charred, smoky flavour.
 Simply heavenly…

-For all those dry wonton mee lovers out there, here’s the recipe for Grilled Char Siu (Sticky Chinese BBQ Pork) to get along with your wonton noodles!
+For all those dry wonton mee lovers out there, here’s the recipe for Char Siew (Sticky Chinese BBQ Pork) to go along with your wonton noodles!
 For me, whenever I eat wonton noodles, having some Char Siew to go along with the dish is a MUST that I cannot miss out!
 So today I’m posting Mum’s delicious Char Siew recipe.
 The best part is that you can save the leftovers (IF any!) to make Yang Zhou Fried Rice for a quick meal!

 Which Cut of Meat?